Ciudad Obregon Sonora: 12 Best Things to Do and See

 Placed at a tourist stop in Obregon City, Sonora, Mexico, it is intended to be a resting place for people who travel the highway and enjoy the weather there.

-The work of art took four years, but the “viewpoint” has not yet been inaugurated; it has two sections of bathrooms, a plaza, a fountain, and a ceremonial area.
+The art took four years, but the “viewpoint” has not yet been inaugurated; it has two sections of bathrooms, a plaza, a fountain, and a ceremonial area.

 It is located on Mexico Highway 15 near Loma de Guamúchil.